What is Autism?

 What Causes Autism Spectrum Disorder?

-There is no singular cause but, it has been accepted that it’s caused by a broad range of factors, including abnormalities in the brain structure or function, through genetics, along with environmental factors that can trigger ASD in developing.
+There is no singular cause but, it has been accepted that it’s caused by a broad range of factors, including abnormalities in the brain structure or function, genetics, as well as environmental factors that can trigger ASD in developing.

 Besides the traditional therapies, such as Applied Behavioural Analysis (ABA) and medications, Elumind offers further evidence-based and effective treatments such as balancing the brain’s nutrition through Nutrition Counselling and Functional Medicine, teaching social skills through our Life Coaching, training the brain in self-regulation through Neurofeedback, and various forms of Psychotherapy to help with emotional and psychological burdens of autism.